Bradley-svg/GB-Mobile-Application--Android---iOS-/README.md

 npm run dev
 ```

 Environment variables for backend and mobile (dev/staging/prod) are summarised in `docs/envs.md`.
+Deployment notes for staging/production live in `docs/deploy.md`.